 Who qualifies for Medicare Supplement insurance in Rhode Island?

 As soon as you are 65 or older and enrolled in Original Medicare, you qualify for a Medigap plan in Rhode Island.
 Though most states require Medigap insurers to offer plans to those who are not 65 but qualify for Medicare due to disability, Rhode Island does not.
 Blue Cross Blue Shield of Rhode Island, however, does provide Medigap Plan A to beneficiaries under 65.

-Medicare Supplement coverage varies depending on which plan you choose.
-At a minimum, every Medigap plan pays the Medicare Part A coinsurance and gives you an additional 365 lifetime reserve days for inpatient care.
+Coverage for Medicare Supplement plans depends on the specific plan you choose.
+However, every Medigap plan covers your Medicare Part A co-insurance and provides an additional 365 lifetime reserve days for inpatient hospital care.

 Medigap Plan C and Medigap Plan F in Rhode Island

-Most Rhode Island Medigap insurers use attained-age and issue-age pricing.
+In Rhode Island, the majority of Medigap insurers use attained-age and issue-age pricing methods.

 To easily find and compare Medigap plans in Rhode Island, use our Find a Plan tool.
 Just provide your location information to see Medigap options in your area.